This page contains instructions for testing an OCPP1.6 compatible charger with Charge HQ. Testing is performed against our test environment.

 Vehicle is charging.

 Disconnect charger, ideally by disconnecting it from the network.
-If this is inconvenient, use the Disconnect button in the test tool.
+If this is not possible, use the Prevent Connection button in the test tool.

 Connection state should change to Offline.